Danao Climbing

 • A headlamp for getting around at night

-• Snacks and other non-refrigerated foods (there is a water kettle to make oats, tea, ramen, coffee, etc.)
+• Snacks and other non-refrigerated foods (there are water kettles to make oats, tea, ramen, coffee, etc.)

 • Tupperware to keep your food safe from ants